RayanHdd/Snake-Game/README.md

 # Snake-Game
-A simple Snake game written in C
+A simple Console of Snake game written in C
+In partnership with "mohammad79eshrati"